-We are now in Alert Level 1 throughout New Zealand
+We are in Alert Level 1 throughout New Zealand.

-If you are coming into a Southern Cross hospital as a patient, we want you to know that we remain aware of the continued risk regarding COVID-19 and, as we navigate between Alert Levels, we are constantly reviewing our situation.
-We understand that our people, our patients and the wider public will still have concerns about being exposed to the virus.
+If you are coming into a Southern Cross hospital as a patient, we want you to know that we remain aware of the continued risk regarding COVID-19 and, as we navigate between Alert Levels we are constantly reviewing our situation.
+We understand that our people, our patients and the wider public will still have concerns about being exposed to the viruses.

 What it looks like for our hospitals: Alert Level 1 precautions